basting/MOOCTextEditor/README.md

 ## Data structures: Measuring and Optimizing Performance

-My solutions for the assignments in the course *Java Programming: Object Oriented Design of Data Structures Specialization*:
+My solutions for the assignments in the course **Data structures: Measuring and Optimizing Performance**:

 https://www.coursera.org/learn/data-structures-optimizing-performance